-Once you’re in the crypto space, you will discover a lot more, including staking crypto and NFTs.
 Beginners think that the blockchain is just about cryptocurrencies like Bitcoin and Ether.
 Well, that has always been the starting point.
-Both Bitcoin and Ethereum earned their spots as the top two most prominent cryptocurrencies.
+Bitcoin and Ethereum earned their spots as the top two most prominent cryptocurrencies.
 Even those who are not investing in cryptocurrencies would know these two tokens.
+Once you’re in crypto, you will discover much more, including staking crypto and NFTs.

 But as you begin your search for profitable crypto investments, you will eventually find what’s really inside the blockchain.
 Some of the new technology and developments you’ll find fascinating are the concept of borrowing cryptocurrencies through DeFi, playing games to earn crypto, voting for the future of blockchain projects, collecting JPEGs, using them as your profile pictures in social media, and staking.

-Last 2021, both staking and collecting NFTs have become more popular as more people slowly become aware of the privileges and benefits of decentralization.
-In fact, one of the projects that made a significant breakthrough is Axie Infinity–a play-to-earn decentralized game where you own NFTs (Axie) and use them to play to earn $SLPs.
-In the Philippines alone, it was reported that some players who got in earlier in the game had amassed fortunes amid the pandemic.
+Last 2021, staking and collecting NFTs have become more popular as more people slowly become aware of the privileges and benefits of decentralisation.
+One of the projects that made a significant breakthrough is Axie Infinity–a play-to-earn decentralised game where you own NFTs (Axie) and use them to play to earn $SLPs.
+In the Philippines alone, it was reported some players who played early had amassed fortunes amid the pandemic.
 Subsequently, $SLP hit its ATH at $0.399727.

 Meanwhile, the NFT market has become a shopping mall for investors.
 There are huge collections that made a mark in 2021, including Crypto Punks and Bored Ape Yacht Club.
 Those who minted from these collections early are now earning massively as more people continue to support the NFT community.

 The same goes for staking cryptocurrencies.
-Although proof of stake has been around since 2012, just a few years after Bitcoin was found, it hasn’t been fully utilized for revenue until recently, when validators and staking-as-a-service platforms became popular.
+Although proof of stake has been around since 2012, just a few years after Bitcoin was found, it wasn’t fully utilised for revenue until recently, when validators and staking-as-a-service platforms became popular.

 We know you’re here because you plan to participate in staking soon.
-The good thing is that if you are holding some cryptocurrencies and collecting NFTs, you can stake them all at the same time to increase your profits.
-Let’s look at the essential things to know about staking your crypto and NFTs.
+The good thing is that if you are holding some cryptocurrencies and collecting NFTs, you can stake them all simultaneously to increase your profits.
+Let’s look at the essential things about staking your crypto and NFTs.

 Overview of Proof Of Stake